-Innovative success stories in which the use of AI-based technologies play a central role
+We are looking for innovative success stories in which the use of AI-based technologies play a central role

 The Call for Projects is aimed at organisations that have developed or adopted innovative artificial intelligence-based solutions and can demonstrate their impact.